Gusto/pairing-exercise/README.md

 Instead, the goal is to think and reflect about how the collaboration dynamic feels.
 In each session, you will use a different collaboration dynamic to solve the problem -> you should think about how different setups for pairing each operate.
 See the next section for a progression of pairing styles.

-Hints for getting started with coding:
-- If you want/need to simplify the problem to get started (e.g. only a 10 x 10 grid, change the exact rules), do it!
-If you finish early with these simplifications, try to get back to the original prompt
-- You should write some tests to verify correctness.
-The Wikipedia page has [some good test cases](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns).
-- You should probably write at least two functions:
-  1. `step` to advance time by one tick
-  2. `convert_to_string` to produce a multi-line String to graphically show the grid.
-(This is much easier than reading nested arrays of integers or booleans, especially once your test cases get more complicated).
-- You can introduce more helper functions and test them separately
-  - This goes contrary to the idea of only testing the public interface, but is helpful to practice writing small tests

 ## Styles of Pairing

 ### Unguided pairing